Conning Inc. Sells 122,426 Shares of Gilead Sciences, Inc. (NASDAQ:GILD)

 Gilead Sciences Dividend Announcement

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, June 29th.
-Stockholders of record on Thursday, June 15th will be paid a dividend of $0.75 per share.
-The ex-dividend date is Wednesday, June 14th.
-This represents a $3.00 annualized dividend and a dividend yield of 3.75%.
-Gilead Sciences’s dividend payout ratio (DPR) is presently 67.72%.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, June 29th.
+Shareholders of record on Thursday, June 15th will be issued a dividend of $0.75 per share.
+The ex-dividend date of this dividend is Wednesday, June 14th.
+This represents a $3.00 annualized dividend and a yield of 3.75%.
+Gilead Sciences’s payout ratio is currently 67.72%.

-Several analysts have recently issued reports on the stock.
-Piper Sandler boosted their price target on shares of Gilead Sciences from $111.00 to $112.00 and gave the company an “overweight” rating in a research report on Friday, February 3rd.
-Wells Fargo & Company increased their price objective on Gilead Sciences from $75.00 to $90.00 and gave the stock an “equal weight” rating in a report on Tuesday, January 3rd.
+A number of analysts recently issued reports on the company.
 StockNews.com assumed coverage on Gilead Sciences in a report on Thursday, March 16th.
 They set a “strong-buy” rating on the stock.
-Royal Bank of Canada dropped their price objective on Gilead Sciences from $87.00 to $86.00 and set a “sector perform” rating on the stock in a report on Monday, March 6th.
-Finally, Cowen increased their price objective on Gilead Sciences from $90.00 to $95.00 in a report on Friday, February 10th.
+Mizuho increased their price objective on Gilead Sciences from $88.00 to $101.00 and gave the stock a “buy” rating in a report on Tuesday, February 14th.
+Piper Sandler raised their price target on shares of Gilead Sciences from $111.00 to $112.00 and gave the company an “overweight” rating in a report on Friday, February 3rd.
+Robert W. Baird raised their price target on shares of Gilead Sciences from $69.00 to $80.00 in a report on Friday, February 3rd.
+Finally, Wells Fargo & Company raised their price target on shares of Gilead Sciences from $75.00 to $90.00 and gave the company an “equal weight” rating in a report on Tuesday, January 3rd.
 Nine equities research analysts have rated the stock with a hold rating, eight have given a buy rating and one has assigned a strong buy rating to the company’s stock.
 Based on data from MarketBeat.com, Gilead Sciences currently has a consensus rating of “Moderate Buy” and a consensus target price of $89.60.

-In related news, insider Merdad Parsey sold 12,984 shares of the stock in a transaction dated Wednesday, March 1st.
+In other news, insider Merdad Parsey sold 12,984 shares of the company’s stock in a transaction that occurred on Wednesday, March 1st.
 The shares were sold at an average price of $79.96, for a total value of $1,038,200.64.
-Following the completion of the transaction, the insider now directly owns 70,130 shares of the company’s stock, valued at $5,607,594.80.
-The transaction was disclosed in a legal filing with the SEC, which is available through this link.
-Insiders own 0.16% of the company’s stock.
+Following the completion of the sale, the insider now owns 70,130 shares of the company’s stock, valued at approximately $5,607,594.80.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+0.16% of the stock is currently owned by corporate insiders.

 Gilead Sciences, Inc is a biopharmaceutical company, which engages in the research, development, and commercialization of medicines in areas of unmet medical need.
 The firm’s primary areas of focus include human immunodeficiency virus, acquired immunodeficiency syndrome, liver diseases, hematology, oncology, and inflammation and respiratory diseases.